AUPBx Awards Show 2023 Celebrates Excellence in Business and Entrepreneurship - www.lokmattimes.com

 AUPBx Awards Show 2023 Celebrates Excellence in Business and Entrepreneurship

-Mumbai (Maharashtra) [India], December 18: The highly anticipated AUPBx Awards Show 2023 took place on the 16th of December, 2023, from 11:00 am to 2:00 pm, bringing together industry leaders, entrepreneurs, and innovators to recognize and celebrate outstanding achievements in various business sectors.
+New Delhi (India), December 21: The highly anticipated AUPBx Awards Show 2023 took place on the 16th of December, 2023, from 11:00 am to 2:00 pm, bringing together industry leaders, entrepreneurs, and innovators to recognize and celebrate outstanding achievements in various business sectors.
 The event, held at B. N Vaidya Hall, Hindu Colony, Dadar (W), was not only a platform for acknowledging excellence but also provided a unique networking opportunity for participants.

 This year, AUPBx Awards Show witnessed an overwhelming response, with over 1000 entries pouring in from various states across India.
 After a rigorous evaluation process, the top 16 entrants were honoured for their exceptional contributions to their respective fields.